MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0013.md

 ---
 title: "UICop Warning AW0013"
-description: "Promoted actions defined in a hidden group are still rendered on the promoted section of the command bar, but this behavior might change and these promoted actions might be hidden in the future." ms.author: solsen ms.custom: na ms.date: 07/06/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "From Business Central 2022 Wave 2, promoted actions defined in a hidden group are rendered on the promoted side of the action bar only if the 'Modern Action Bar' feature is disabled for the environment." ms.author: solsen ms.custom: na ms.date: 10/25/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na